eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 projects.

-**Note:** The default build type is a release build with debug information included (``RelWithDebInfo``).
-This is a convenient type of build to use for applications as it provides a good mix between performance and the ability to debug things.
-If you prefer have a Debug or pure Release build, set ``CMAKE_BUILD_TYPE`` accordingly.
+**Note:** The default build type is a release build with debug information (``RelWithDebInfo``).
+This is a convenient build type for applications as it delivers a good mix between performance and debugging capabilities.
+If you prefer a Debug or a pure Release build, set ``CMAKE_BUILD_TYPE`` accordingly.

 If you want to contribute to Cyclone DDS CXX, refer to `Contributing to Eclipse Cyclone DDS CXX for Windows in Appendix